heptarch/heptarch.github.io/qml.md

 - How can we leverage Shor's algorithm (and the Hidden Subgroup Problem more generally) to design learning algorithms?
 What is the corresponding inductive bias?
-- Can we use stabilizer states for distributed computing protocols, which generalize teleportation?
+- Can we use stabilizer states for distributed computing protocols?
 - What common syntax connects quantum circuits and measurement-based computation?
-- Can monosemanticity/sparse autoencoding be formulated as a quantum algorithm?
+- Can monosemanticity/sparse autoencoding of LLM be usefully formulated as a quantum post-processing layer?

 ## Other problems